ThunderNetworkRaD/blog/content/_index.md

 ## 4. **Matrix OS**

-**Matrix OS** is an operating system optimized for Progressive Web Apps (PWA), ensuring high performance, security, and flexibility.
+**Matrix OS** is an operating system optimized for Progressive Web Apps, ensuring high performance, security, and flexibility.
 Designed for desktop and mobile, Matrix OS is the ideal environment for developers and web users.

 ## 5. **Matrix** (browser)